 Application Date: October 2017

 Support: The Educator Grant funded books, presenter costs, equipment, food and beverages at the conference.

 In the day’s final session on self-advocacy, participants talked about portrayals of Black and Brown girls and women in the media.
 They brainstormed ways to counteract negative narratives and ways they can advocate for themselves and one another.

 At the end of the day, the whole group came back together to focus on building community.
 Each participant walked away from the conference with a wealth of knowledge and a swag bag including two books: I Know I Can! and Little Leaders: Bold Women in Black History.

-Ehrenhalt is the school-based programming and grants manager at Learning for Justice.
+Ehrenhalt is the program manager for school partnerships at Learning for Justice.